Study the countries located in the Northern and Southern Hemisphere of the globe.

 increased levels of carbon dioxide that trap heat in the atmosphere and causes global warming

-the study or practice of drawing maps
+the study and practice of drawing and using maps

 an explanation of symbols and features on a map